semantic-systems/rdf-star-tutorial/RDFstar-demo.md

 SELECT *
 WHERE {
-    <<?man :hasSpouse :woman>> ?p ?o
+    <<?man :hasSpouse :alice>> ?p ?o
-    FILTER (?man = :man)
+    FILTER (?man = :bob)
 }
 ```

 Binding nested triples.
-Note that SPARQL* modifies the BIND clauses to select a group of embedded triples by using free variables
+Note that SPARQL-star modifies the BIND clauses to select a group of embedded triples by using free variables.
+In the following example, the generated triple is is not known in advance, and it could not have been produced directly.

 ```
 PREFIX : <http://example.org/>

-SELECT *
+SELECT ?t
 WHERE {
-    BIND(<<:man :hasSpouse :woman>> as ?t)
+    <<?man :hasSpouse :woman >> ?p ?o
-    ?t ?p ?o
+    BIND(<<:woman :hasSpouse ?man>> as ?t)
 }

 ```

-# Coverting RDF to RDF*
+# Converting RDF to RDF-star

-Conversion can be done in the following ways.
+Conversion can be done in the following ways:

 #### 1. GraphDB Construct